All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take a GLP-1 medication if I'm on insulin?

 In many cases, yes) but with careful dose adjustments.
 Your provider will likely reduce your insulin dose when starting GLP-1 treatment to prevent dangerously low blood sugar.
-Close monitoring during the transition period is essential.
+Close monitoring during the transition period is important.

 Do I need to stop my current medications before starting GLP-1?